kuba932/Spotify-Playlist-Transfer/README.md

  * Material Design from Google

 ## License
-This code is developed under the terms of the OpenWeatherMap license.
+This code is developed under the terms of the YouTube license and Spotify license.